IBM/watsonx-data-lab/docs/wxd-connections.md

 The internal port numbers are 10000 (Port 1) and 10001 (Port 2).
 The following steps are required to use these ports with your service.

-### Open the local Firewall
+### Open the local Firewall (Version 1.1.0 Only)

-Ports 10000/1 are not open by default in the image.
-You must explicitly open these ports with the `firewall-cmd` command.
+Ports 10000/1 are not open by default in the 1.1.0 image.
+For release 1.1.1, you can skip this step.

+You must explicitly open ports 10000/1 with the `firewall-cmd` command.
 In a command line shell, as the root user, enter the following commands:
 ```
 sudo su -
 firewall-cmd --add-port={10000/tcp,10001/tcp} --zone=public --permanent